Is now a good time to buy property?

 Should I hold off and wait for property values to fall further?

-What’s ahead for our economy will we fall into recession?
+What’s ahead for our economy and the property markets as Australia falls into recession?

-These are the type of questions from our clients at Metropole that I’ve been answering and these are the questions on the mind of the many journalists have asked me for an opinion over the last couple of days for the various media outlets.
+These are the type of questions I’m regularly answering for our clients at Metropole and for the many journalists who have been asked me for my opinion.

-And what I have been telling them is that what started as a little cold for our economy has progressed to the flu and now looks more like we’ll get a dose of economic pneumonia.
+And what I have been telling them is that our economy started the year with a little cold that progressed to the flu and now looks more like we’ll get a dose of economic pneumonia.

 Just look where we are today…

-While I don’t want to make light of COVID-19, based on my view having been involved in the property market for over 45 years, I believe the impact of this on our property market will ultimately be temporary.
+While I don’t want to make light of COVID-19, but based on my perspective having been involved in the property market for over 45 years, I believe the impact of this on our property market will ultimately be temporary.

-Now, this view may be a little different to what some others are suggesting but remember …this too shall pass.
+Now, this view may be a little different to what others who are forecasting that property values will drop anywhere from 10 percent to 30 percent; but remember …this too shall pass.

 What we are currently experiencing is like a terrorist attack which will deliver a short sharp blow to our economy rather than experiencing a long drawn out war.